Time for family

 Paid Leave Oregon was created with families of every kind in mind so you can take care of the many loved ones in your life without worrying about a paycheck.

-Paid Leave Oregon makes sure people can access the time they need to take care of a family member.
+Paid Leave Oregon makes sure people can have the time they need to take care of a family member.

 Family leave is paid time off for any of the following: